6 Healthy Ways To Deal With Post-Vacation Blues

 One of the reasons why people suffer from post-vacation blues (or what others call January Blues) is the lack of daylight.
 Not getting enough sunlight reduces our happiness and makes us feel gloomy.

 Mr. Sun is our natural source of vitamin D and sunlight, which help regulate our circadian rhythm, improve our sleep, and boost our mood.
-Exposure to natural light also increases the level of serotonin (happy hormones) in the brain, which helps you feel better, calm, and focused.
+Exposure to natural light also increases the level of serotonin1 (happy hormones) in the brain, which helps you feel better, calm, and focused.

 So, get up and stroll at a nearby park or go for a quick morning jog.
 The sunlight will keep you warm and help you feel better and energized!